12 images, Castle Rock, quake rock fall & landslide, Bridle Path Rd, Bridle Path:

 Mark: There'll be enough left for you Pam.
 People are still assessing whether to demolish or not, like Elmo Court (on TVNZ two nights ago): varsity tested the strength of concrete in the bldg, as it costs as much to rebuild as to repair in Elmo Court's case.

 The quake made me appreciate what we lost, so I look more at older bldgs now & marvel at how some survived & others not.
-Random luck I think.
-Have seen quite a number of older bldgs patched & repaired.
+Random luck.
+Have seen several older bldgs patched & repaired.
 Think you'll have fun spotting which bldgs were repaired & which weren't damaged at all.
 October 31 at 9.24 pm.

 14.11.10.
 Bridle Path view of Castle Rock quake landslide, Port Hills